akhiln007/web-repo/_posts/2017-03-24-Dimension-Design-consideration.md

 Rolled-up Dimension has its own surrogate key and need to carry attributes for its level from base dimension.
 Consider Rolled-up dimension as an independent dimension table.

 Kimball Tips: When aggregating facts, we either eliminate dimensionality or associate the facts with a roll-up dimension.
 These rolled-up, aggregated dimension tables should be shrunken versions of the dimension associated with the granular base fact table.
 In this way, aggregated dimension conform to the base dimension table.

-Example below shows Product Group Dimension is a shrunken version of Product Dimension.
-If there is fact table aggregated at Product Group level, Product Group Dimension can be used, and it also provides all attributes for Product Category.

 Note: Slow changing is a business requirement, before making a dimension into a SCD; confirm the needs with business user as slow changing dimension could have performance impact on both ETL job and BI query.